-Governments of Canada and Quebec support growth of CelluForce
+Governments of Canada and Quebec support growth of CelluForce abundant, renewable and biodegradable.

 The federal government will invest a combined \$6.4-million investment to support CelluForce Inc.'s innovative cellulose nanocrystal facility becoming the world's first full commercial demonstration-scale plant of its kind.
-This new material can be used in everything including paints and adhesives, and is produced from the cellulose in trees and made from wood that is abundant, renewable and biodegradable.
+This new material can be used I everything including paints and adhesives, and is produced from the cellulose in trees and made from wood that is